-The National Alliance of Student Organisations in Romania (ANOSR) is the national union of students, a non-governmental and non-partisan entity which, since 2000, is officially representing the common interests of students in Romania, defending and promoting their rights and obligations and stimulating their participation in the educational, social, economic and cultural life.
+The National Alliance of Student Organisations in Romania (ANOSR) is the national union of students in Romania, a non-governmental and non-partisan entity that, since 1999, is officially representing the common interests of students in Romania, defending and promoting their rights and stimulating their participation in the educational, social, economic and cultural life.

-ANOSR finds its roots in the social student movements from the autumn of 1995, when student leaders felt the lack of a central and efficient coordination.
-Thus, on April 4, 1999, in Timisoara, at the International Student Week, the General Constituent Assembly attended by 24 student organizations from all over the country took place.
-ANOSR has acquired legal status in March 2000, through a decision of the Supreme Court of Justice, in the context of an obvious opposition from the government.
-Thus, it became the first national union of students in Romania.
+ANOSR finds its roots in the social student movements of 1995 when the biggest student protests in Romania occurred and student leaders felt the lack of national and efficient coordination.
+Thus, on April 4th 1999, in Timișoara, at the International Student Week, 24 student organizations from all over the country founded ANOSR.
+ANOSr acquired legal status in March 2000, through a decision of the Supreme Court of Justice, in the context of an obvious opposition from the government.

-ANOSR brings together students from 19 university centres across the country, from 30 universities, reaching a total of 100-member organisations, fighting together to keep the voice of the student movement in Romania alive.
+ANOSR brings together students from 19 university centres across the country, from 30 universities, reaching a total of 112 member organisations, fighting together to keep the voice of the student movement in Romania alive.

-On the national level, ANOSR is a member of the Alliance for a Clean Romania and member of the Romanian Youth Council, which in turn is a member of the European Youth Forum and the World Assembly of Youth, which legitimises ANOSR’s international representativeness.
-Also, the federation is a legitimate representative of students from Romania at European level, being a member with full rights of ESU – European Students’ Union, the only European Structure representing students.
+On the national level, ANOSR is a member of the Alliance for a Clean Romania and a member of the Romanian Youth Council, which in turn is a member of the European Youth Forum and the World Assembly of Youth.
+ANOSR has been a full member of ESU, the only European Structure representing students, since 2002.

-ANOSR represents students from Romania in the Board and Council of the Romanian Agency for Quality Assurance in Higher Education (ARACIS) and the National Council for Higher Education (CNFIS) and is registered in the Parliament’s Chamber of Deputies NGO register.
+ANOSR represents students from Romania in the Board and Council of the Romanian Agency for Quality Assurance in Higher Education (ARACIS), in the Economic and Social Council of Romania (CES), the National Council for the Financing of Higher Education (CNFIS) and several other national consultative bodies.
+We are also a permanent guests at the Chamber of Deputies’ Education Committee.

 The activity of ANOSR consists of influencing educational and youth policies in Romania, identifying and formulating the position of students through studies, consultations, analysis and positions.
-Also, ANOSR is a major actor of the Romanian civil society, being actively involved in Romania’s daily civic issues.
+ANOSR is also a major stakeholder of the Romanian civil society, being actively involved in Romania’s daily civic issues.

 The most important projects of ANOSR are: